nospoone/monologue/README.md

 `npm install gulp-cli -g && npm install`

-Run the thing:
+To run Monologue:

 `npm start`

-As this is an [Electron](http://electron.atom.io/) app, the UI is HTML/CSS.
+The UI is HTML/CSS.

 You can compile the Jade/LESS by running gulp: